England | Scotland | Wales | Northern Ireland | Ireland

 65 years and over:

-If you require any vaccinations relating to foreign travel, you first need to visit the website Travel Health Pro to determine what vaccinations you are required/advised to have.
+Travel is a non-NHS service.
+If you are planning a trip abroad and think you require any vaccinations relating to foreign travel, please use the website Travel Health Pro to determine what vaccinations you are required/advised to have and Fit to Travel for up to date travel advice for your destination.
 This will include which countries and areas within countries you are visiting.

 It is up to you to decide what vaccinations to have.